Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.

 #### Testing Step(s):
-1. Load **Index Page** of Fat Raccoon.
+1. Load the **Index Page** of the Fat Raccoon.
 1. Scroll down to **Random Recipe** section.
 1. Click on the button **Browse our Lazy Favorites!**.
 1. Check over returned recipes to make sure all appropriate recipes are shown.

 #### Document Result(s):
 1. Documentation of any recipes that do not appropriately show up when **Browse our Lazy Favorites** button is clicked.
-1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
+1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
-1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.
+1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.

 ### Testing Recipe Favorites Function